inugami-dev64/dotfiles/README.md

 ## Getting started

-In order to get started run `<DISTRO>_rice.sh` file.
-These scripts will then check if needed programs are installed and copy necessary configurations.
+In order to get started run `bootstrap.sh` script.
+This script will prompt the user about potential wallpapers that can be used and creates symlinks for config files.